 If you or somebody with you does receive a personal injury from neglect of proper firework safety, make sure to go straight to a doctor in order to get treated immediately.
 This is particularly true for eye injuries or any injuries sustained by a child.
 For burns in particular, remove any clothing in the area and run slightly cool water over the area before contacting the doctor.
 For eye injuries, make sure not to rub the area, as this can cause the injury to worsen.
 Instead, go immediately to the hospital.
 If a child has an eye injury, take further precaution by cutting out the bottom of a paper cup and taping it over the eye to prevent them from making the injury any worse.

-We here at Carter Mario Injury Lawyers want you to enjoy our national holiday.
-Make sure you are are doing your best to stay safe while having fun.
+We here at Carter Mario Law Firm want you to enjoy our national holiday.
+Make sure you are doing your best to stay safe while having fun.
 Happy Fourth of July everyone!